 What Is Ringworm?

 Despite its confusing name, ringworm isn’t caused by a worm.
-Ringworm is a fungal disease, caused by a group of fungi called dermatophytes.
+Ringworm is a fungal disease, caused by several fungi of the Microsporum or Trichophyton genus.
+They are sometimes referred to as dermatophytes.
 The proper name that describes this disease is dermatophytosis.

 How Do Cats Get Ringworm?

 Cats get ringworm through direct contact with the fungal spores themselves.
 This could be through contact with another infected animal or contact with an object contaminated with ringworm spores.
 Unlike some types of fungal infections, ringworm is not species-specific, meaning it can infect cats, dogs, or humans and they can then infect each other.